Whatsapp Icon

 • Inform their healthcare provider about any medications they're taking, as some may increase the risk of bleeding.

-• Avoid eating or drinking for several hours prior to certain procedures, as advised by the healthcare provider.
+• Avoid eating or drinking for several hours before certain procedures, as advised by the healthcare provider.

 • Discuss any concerns or questions about the procedure, including the risks of bleeding, with the healthcare team.